Allison Chen

 LinkedIn Headshot

-I'm a third year PhD student at Princeton University studying computer science.
-I am advised by Dr. Olga Russakovsky and am supported by the NSF Graduate Research Fellowship.
+I'm a fourth year PhD student at Princeton University studying computer science.
+I am part of the VisualAI Lab, advised by Dr. Olga Russakovsky, and am supported by the NSF Graduate Research Fellowship.

-I'm also passionate about non-conventional means of technology education to the general public, such as through museums, and striving towards better shaping public perception of AI technology.
+I'm also passionate about creative means of technology education to the general public, such as through museums exhibits or interactive workshops about AI.

 I completed my B.S. in computer science with a minor in cognitive science from UCLA in 2022.
 At UCLA, I was an undergraduate researcher in the UCLA Vision Lab where I worked under Dr. Stefano Soatto and with Dr. Alex Wong.